Suppasit Jongcheveevat: Brand Collaborations

 As an artist with significant reach, Suppasit is regularly engaged in diverse brand collaborations.
 He served as brand ambassador for Skechers Thailand from 2020 to 2023.
 He was appointed as a brand ambassador for Candy Home Appliances, a campaign ambassador for Shopee Thailand, as well as a presenter for Playmore Thailand and Garena Free Fire Thailand.
 From 2021 to 2022, he was a Brand Friend and presenter for TARO Fish Snack and Yves Rocher Thailand.
 In 2022, he became the presenter for Gangnam Clinic's Pure Whitening Cream and the brand ambassador for CP Brand’s Chili Pork Bologna and the online shopping application ThisShop.
 In 2023, he was the brand presenter for Kamoliz Mouth Spray.

 In 2024, Suppasit was named a friend of The Voice Foundation, a non-profit supporting disabled, injured, and abused animals.
 He was also appointed the first Brand Ambassador for H&M in Thailand and Asia, a role he continues to hold.
 Additionally, he became a Friend of the Brand for the French luxury jewelry brand FRED and the German luxury brand Montblanc, both ongoing since 2024.
 In 2025, Suppasit became the presenter of ONE Surgery & Aesthetics clinic and THANN's Body & Massage Oil featuring Emultech Technology.
 He also became the first ambassador for the skincare brand MEDI Jewelry in Thailand.

+Business Ventures

+Beyond his entertainment career, Suppasit has pursued several entrepreneurial activities.
+In May 2020, he founded Mew Suppasit Studio, an entertainment management company where he served as CEO.
+The studio was closed in December 2022.

+In 2023, Suppasit established Sol Skipper, where he continues to serve as CEO.
+The company originally focused on managing his artistic career and merchandise sales.
+As of June 2026, it operates as a talent management agency representing Suppasit and actor Sunny Wannarat (Wannarat Wattadalimma).

+Suppasit has also co-founded or holds ownership in multiple lifestyle and consumer businesses, primarily launched in 2024 and 2025.
+These include: